FAQ

 What does P&L tracking unlock?

-When you add purchase prices to your records, Pro shows you the profit or loss on each card, your total unrealised gain/loss across the whole portfolio, and full P&L sorting in the movers leaderboard.
-It turns WaxTracker into a proper investment tracker, not just a price watcher.
+Add a purchase price to any record and Pro shows the profit or loss per card, your total unrealised gain/loss across the portfolio, and P&L sorting in the movers leaderboard.
+You see which records have gone up, which have stalled, and whether you bought at a good price.

 What are Sell Candidates and Sleeping Giants?

-Sell Candidates are records in your collection that show strong sell signals — high market price relative to what you paid, rising demand, shrinking supply.
-Sleeping Giants are records with unusually high want counts but very few copies for sale — the ones quietly appreciating without much attention.
-Both are Pro-only smart filters in the collection view.
+Sell Candidates are records with a high market price relative to what you paid, rising demand, and shrinking supply.
+Sleeping Giants are records with a high want count but very few copies currently listed for sale.
+Both are Pro-only filters in the collection view.

 What is the Stats page?

-The Stats page (Pro) gives you a full analytical breakdown of your collection: portfolio value over time, biggest gainers and losers with full history, breakdown by format, decade, country, artist, label, and price range.
-It's the complete picture of what you own and how it's performing.
+The Stats page (Pro) shows portfolio value over time, your biggest gainers and losers with full price history, and breakdowns by format, decade, country, artist, label, and price range.

 What is For Sale intelligence?